-Although he is a qualified engineer, with a successful career as a service engineer with the Toyota plant back in the Philippines, Chef Carlo Sobingsobing decided to give up all of it to follow his parent’s footsteps and joined the culinary industry by taking charge of his mother’s restaurant in Dubai, which has now taken to new heights of success.
+As a qualified engineer with a successful career at Toyota back in the Philippines, Chef Carlo Sobingsobing decided to give up all of it to follow his parent’s footsteps and joined the Culinary Industry by taking charge of his mother’s restaurant in Dubai, which has now taken to new heights of success...

 Carlo is a double graduate – in technology and culinary arts.
 However, his quest for knowledge did not stop there; he’s now doing an entrepreneurial course as well along with his hectic restaurant schedules to climb higher on the ladder of success.